 - Have the students complete research on what is meant by the length of a single pace.

 - Have students explain and demonstrate to other students the basic uses and parts of a compass.
 Younger students can easily direct a fellow student on how to find the North direction.

 - Have students use the school, local library or a guided Internet search to find information concerning the following terms and people:

 - Magnetic Fields

 - Huang-ti (ancient Chinese General)

 - Permanent/Temporary Magnets

 - Thales (Greek Mathematician)

 - Lodestone

 - Tuomas Vohlonen

 - Electromagnets

 - Tolsa

 - Magnetic Domain

 - William Gilbert Versorium

 - Pierre deMaricourt

 - Declination

 - North Pole

 - Magnetic North Pole

 - Using the Forestry Suppliers Orienteering F.I.E.L.D.
-Kit, you may lead older students in an orienteering exercise indoors or outdoors
+Kit, you may lead older students in an orienteering exercise indoors or outdoors.

 - Using Explore the World with a Map and Compass, you may include further studies to enhance compass and map skills.
-Another superior information and activity publication is Map and Compass: Discover the Excitement, as well as Compass and Map Pocket Guide.

-- · Complete research on what is meant by the length of a single pace.
+- Complete research on what is meant by the length of a single pace.

 These lesson plans are provided for the benefit of science educators and can be freely downloaded from our web site at www.forestry-suppliers.com.
 If you have an idea or other suggestions for future lesson plans, we'd like to hear from you!
-Send an e-mail to fsi@forestry-suppliers.com.
+Send an email to fsi@forestry-suppliers.com.